 Public Washroom Facilities and Playgrounds

 Please note: Playgrounds are not being sanitized and public washrooms are being sanitized based on usage.
-We strive to sanitize washrooms once a week but advise that you use these facilities at your own risk.
+We advise that you use these facilities at your own risk.

 All County public washrooms are equipped with alcohol-based hand sanitizer.
 Please use this before and after you use the washrooms.
 If you see any problems with one of our County washrooms or recreational spaces, please call 403-782-6601.